 Additionally, the bill modifies the reporting requirements of the commission.
-It replaces the previous language that required the commission to report its findings and recommendations to the General Assembly with a new requirement that includes policy recommendations.
-This change aims to enhance the commission's role in providing comprehensive insights into the medical use of cannabis in Tennessee.
-The act will take effect upon becoming law.
+It replaces the previous language that required the commission to report its findings and recommendations to the General Assembly with a new provision that specifies the report must include policy recommendations related to the medical use of cannabis.
+This act will take effect upon becoming law, emphasizing the public welfare.

 Statutes affected: